All Episodes

 You know, what's a more important lesson?

-You do when you if you give a man a mastodon, you feed him for one day.
+If you give a man a mastodon, you feed him for one day.

-If you teach a man to hunt down a Mastodon himself, you will feed him for life.
+If you teach a man to hunt down a mastodon himself, you will feed him for life.

 So this could be an important development.